Be A Slump Buster

 Sickness – Very often, you are in a slump simply because you are not physically up to par.
 Improper rest has the same effect.
 You could get mentally sick from not taking care of your mindset and feeding yourself too much negative news or social media.
 Or, spiritually you are weak from not connecting with your creator and building up your defenses with faith.
 Physical sickness is often exacerbated by not taking care of these other two critical areas.

 Loss – Loss of a loved one, a job, income, a relationship, or something of value to you can trigger a down period, and understandably so.
 Many are in this position as we speak right now.
 It is a horrible place to reside.
+Maybe you have lost workforce and friends during the "great resignation."
+You can feel like nothing you do can keep them from leaving and you are struggling in finding new replacements.

 Unmet expectations – If you are a perfectionist (or report to one) this is a likely culprit.
 Unmet expectations, whether your own or those put on you by someone else, weigh heavy on the mind.
-Too much to do and too little time is a common cause for a slump.
+Too much to do and too little time is a common cause of a slump.
 I often put way too much pressure on myself and create friction instead of momentum.

 Money Issues – If your slump comes at the end of every month or when you open a credit card bill, money issues might be your culprit.

 Pressure – Pressure comes from many avenues these days – government regulations, changes over which we have no control, work demands, home and family obligations, community responsibilities, and volunteer requests.
 The more demanding our lives are, the more pressure we feel.
-The news media and social media influence our fear and creates pressure that we often don’t realize is building.
+The news media and social media influence our fear and create pressure that we often don’t realize is building.

 You may be feeling a combination of these things.
 The more they accumulate, the lower your passion level will be, and the longer the slump will last.